 We then used our knowledge and understanding of geological disposal to interpret the geological information provided by the BGS for each region in terms of its relevance to the safety of a GDF.
 The screening outputs are in the form of narratives, maps and videos.

 To present these conclusions in a concise and accessible way, we have divided regions into subregions.
 We have selected subregions with broadly similar geological attributes, although there is still considerable variability within each subregion.
 The boundaries between subregions may locally coincide with the extent of a particular rock type of interest or may correspond to discrete features such as faults.

 For each subregion, a non-technical summary of the relevance of the geology to the safety of a GDF is provided.
 They are supported by more detailed summaries intended for a technical but non-geological audience.

-The approach to screening and its application by RWM and the BGS have been reviewed by an Independent Review Panel (IRP), established by the Geological Society of London, to give confidence in the robustness of the outputs.
-The IRP operated independently of the Geological Society, the Department for Business, Energy & Industrial Strategy (BEIS) and RWM.
-It first engaged with RWM and its contractors, members of the public and interested stakeholders during the development of the screening guidance in 2015.
+The approach to screening and its application by RWM (now NWS) and the BGS have been reviewed by an Independent Review Panel (IRP), established by the Geological Society of London, to give confidence in the robustness of the outputs.
+The IRP operated independently of the Geological Society, the Department for Business, Energy & Industrial Strategy (BEIS) and Nuclear Waste Services (NWS).
+It first engaged with us and our contractors, members of the public and interested stakeholders during the development of the screening guidance in 2015.
 The IRP was made up of individuals with a broad range of geoscience expertise including experts from the UK, Sweden and Canada, with backgrounds in both industry and academia.

 More details about the IRP and their oversight of the National Geological Screening exercise can be found here.